dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/QUICK_START_GUIDE.md

 ## Verification Checklist

 Confirm that your Lambda function executes without errors.
 Verify that the function connects to Home Assistant successfully.
 Check that Alexa discovers your exposed entities.
 Test device control commands through Alexa.
 Review CloudWatch logs for any warnings or errors.
 Monitor Lambda execution metrics for performance.

----

-## Common Issues

-If devices do not appear in Alexa discovery, verify Parameter Store values are correct and check entity exposure settings in Home Assistant.
-If commands fail, review CloudWatch logs for error messages and verify your access token permissions.
-If you encounter timeout errors, increase the Lambda timeout or HA_TIMEOUT environment variable.
-For SSL errors with self-signed certificates, set HA_VERIFY_SSL to false.

----

-## Next Steps

-Review the Configuration Reference guide for detailed environment variable documentation.
-See the Assistant Name Guide for custom invocation name setup.
-Consult the FAQ and Troubleshooting guide for advanced configuration and optimization techniques.